 Implant retained/supported Dentures

-Lower dentures problems such as looseness, unable to eat and bite properly or even smile with confidence is one of most common problems we hear from patients.
-We acknowledge this issue head-on and by using our specialist knowledge and skills, we are able to maximise the stability, support and retention for your dentures so that your dentures are comfortable to you.
+Lower dentures problems such as looseness, being unable to eat and bite properly or even smile with confidence is one of most common problems we hear from patients.
+We acknowledge this issue head-on and by using our specialist knowledge and skills, we are able to maximise the stability, support and retention for your dentures so that they are comfortable to you.
 Read the latest thinking amongst the dental community about dentures, below:

 The McGill Consensus Statementon overdentures was published following a symposium held at McGill University in Montreal, Canada in 2002.
 A panel of relevant experts in the field stated that: “the evidence currently available suggests that the restoration of the edentulous mandible with a conventional denture is no longer the most appropriate first choice prosthodontic treatment.
 There is now overwhelming evidence that a two-implant overdenture should become the first choice of treatment for the edentulous mandible.”